What is Task-Based Learning?

 So why doesn’t everyone use TBL all the time?

 Well, there are several disadvantages to task-based learning, which we’ll look at in a minute.
 A lot of teachers try it once, it falls flat, and they don’t use it again.
-A big part of that first failure is that the ‘task’ isn’t really a task.
+A big part of that first failure is that the ‘task’ isn’t a task.

 Thanks for reading Barefoot TEFL Teacher!
 Subscribe for free to receive new posts.